Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

     (7fe0, 0010) Pixel Data                          OW: Array of 524288 elements

 You can access specific elements by their DICOM keyword or tag number.
-When using the tag number directly a `DataElement` instance is returned, so `DataElement.value` must be used to get the value.
+When using the tag number, a `DataElement` instance is returned, so `DataElement.value` must be used to get the value.

-> **_NOTE:_**  Some attributes values have been redacted or replace by fake values for privacy.
+> **_NOTE:_**  Some attributes values have been redacted or replaced with fake values for patient privacy.

 ```python